Jamf (BATS:JAMF) Announces Quarterly Earnings Results

-Jamf (BATS:JAMF) posted its earnings results on Monday.
-The company reported $0.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.05 by $0.03, Briefing.com reports.
+Jamf (BATS:JAMF) announced its earnings results on Monday.
+The company reported $0.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.05 by $0.03, Briefing.com reports.
 The company had revenue of $81.20 million for the quarter, compared to the consensus estimate of $76.70 million.
-The business’s quarterly revenue was up 34.5% compared to the same quarter last year.
+The firm’s revenue was up 34.5% on a year-over-year basis.

-In related news, CFO Jill Putman sold 3,960 shares of the business’s stock in a transaction dated Friday, February 12th.
-The stock was sold at an average price of $40.02, for a total transaction of $158,479.20.
-Following the transaction, the chief financial officer now directly owns 69,882 shares in the company, valued at $2,796,677.64.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Jeff Lendino sold 28,875 shares of the business’s stock in a transaction dated Wednesday, February 17th.
-The shares were sold at an average price of $39.49, for a total value of $1,140,273.75.
-Following the transaction, the insider now owns 32,721 shares in the company, valued at $1,292,152.29.
+In related news, CAO Ian Goodkind sold 8,862 shares of the firm’s stock in a transaction on Friday, March 5th.
+The stock was sold at an average price of $33.92, for a total value of $300,599.04.
+Following the completion of the transaction, the chief accounting officer now owns 12,708 shares in the company, valued at approximately $431,055.36.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Jill Putman sold 913 shares of the firm’s stock in a transaction on Tuesday, March 16th.
+The stock was sold at an average price of $40.02, for a total value of $36,538.26.
+Following the completion of the transaction, the chief financial officer now owns 35,685 shares of the company’s stock, valued at approximately $1,428,113.70.
 The disclosure for this sale can be found here.
-Insiders have sold 306,807 shares of company stock worth $10,924,495 over the last 90 days.
+Insiders sold a total of 306,807 shares of company stock valued at $10,924,495 in the last 90 days.

 About Jamf